pranigopu/pranigopu.github.io/docs/seeking-the-essentials/nature-of-value.md

 A value is — in broad terms — that which one acts to gain and/or keep.
 But why must one act toward something for that to be his value?
 Could he not simply wish or want it without acting toward it?
 Here, we have to identify the purpose behind the concept of value.
 The distinction between a potential that is being pursued to be realised and a potential only being considered is that the former denotes active concretisation whereas the latter does not (the importance of this distinction is explained in the note below).
 This already shows why a value can only exist if it is being concretised in some form.

----

-**NOTE**: Concretisation separates the causally ineffective results of consciousness (at least in the present context) from the causally effective results of consciousness in the present context; this is a distinction that underlies the effect of every result of consciousness.
+**NOTE**: _Concretisation separates the causally ineffective results of consciousness (at least in the present context) from the causally effective results of consciousness in the present context; this is a distinction that underlies the effect of every result of consciousness.
 This is the distinction being made by differentiating  the concept of value from a wish or a want.
-To be clear, a wish or want is not nothing and has some effect (especially if as they may affect actions in a broader context); I am only speaking of the actual, i.e. presently concrete facts (to be extra clear, a wish or want does affect the consciousness in some way, of course, but by itself it does not affect the reality apart from it).
+To be clear, a wish or want is not nothing and has some effect (especially if as they may affect actions in a broader context); I am only speaking of the actual, i.e. presently concrete facts (to be extra clear, a wish or want does affect the consciousness in some way, of course, but by itself it does not affect the reality apart from it)._

----

 To go even further, we observe that the source of value is the reality of life, reality as it is in the here and now.
 More precisely, a value is — in essence — that which supports and sustains life.
 Now, life is — ultimately — a concrete, ongoing phenomenon.
 Hence, a value that is not being concretised is a contradiction in terms: it is that which supports and sustains life while not supporting and sustaining life in any concrete, i.e. actual sense.
 In other words, it is simply not a value (at least not yet; it could be called a potential value, just not an actual one).